 Fitting a fishfinder to a Jon boat is not altogether necessary, especially when fishing for bass and other shallow water fish in the shallows, but it can be a great addition to your set up if you have the budget and/or like to hunt fish that swim in deeper waters.

 There are many different types of fishfinders in the marketplace but we have found that the the most popular fishfinder is the most popular one for a reason and many Jon boat owners agree.

 Of course there is at least one other excellent alternative but you should read reviews of specific models that you think are a good fit for your fishing style and ask other Jon boat owners in your area for suggestions.

 Install and setting up a fishfinder is easy.
 We previously covered how to install a fishfinder on a Jon boat and when you read that article you will see just how quick and easy the process is.

-If you plan to hunt nocturnal marine life like catfish then it is advisable to add a strong deck light to your Jon boat setup so you can not only see where you are going in your boat but so that you can search the waters for fish as well.
+If you plan to hunt nocturnal marine life, like catfish, then it is advisable to add a strong deck light to your Jon boat setup.
+That way you can not only see where you are going in your boat but you can also use it to search the waters for fish as well.